Download the full PDF for Minnesota

 The 10-year high for the labor force participation rate in Minnesota was 70.9 percent in July 2020, and the 10-year low was 67 percent in April 2020.

-The national labor force participation rate fell by 0.2 percentage points to 62.4 percent in February.
+The national labor force participation rate rose by 0.1 percentage points to 62.5 percent in March.